oracle-livelabs/developer/dev-ai-app-dev-healthcare/user-story/user-story.md

 >⁉️ **What are two reasons that the AI needs more information from this applicant?** ⁉️

-4. Expand **View Dot Plot: Diagnosis-Policy Relationships** to view the graph.
+4. Expand **Interactive Graph: Patient Prior-Auth & Risk** to view the graph.

     ![Izzie Stevens Graph](./images/expand-graph.png =50%x*)